Designing ADA interactive processes that function as intended.

 Consulting

-I work with institutions to analyze how responsibility, expertise, authority, and risk are structured within their ADA interactive processes and related systems, and to identify what must change for accommodations to be timely, effective, and durable.
+I analyze how responsibility, expertise, authority, and risk are structured within ADA interactive processes and related systems, and work with institutions to identify what must change for workplace accommodations to be timely and effective.

 Engagements are diagnostic and advisory, focused on institutional design rather than individual case handling.